 Shane, picturing his striking red-gold hair, his sparkling sapphire eyes, his scarred farmer’s hands that had cradled hers so gently.

-sort of crystal base, seeming to float in the air.
+some sort of crystal base, seeming to float in the air.
 It swirled and dipped with ballerina-like grace, dainty and feminine despite the masculine medium of metal and glass.
-She stepped
+She

-closer to the window, enchanted, almost breathless at the sense of flight the figure exuded.
-She could see wings quivering in the lines of the piece as if it just waited for a moment, a
+stepped closer to the window, enchanted, almost breathless at the sense of flight the figure exuded.
+She could see wings quivering in the lines of the piece as if it just waited for a

 Akane, by Shane Joloun.
 Not For Sale.